Date of Award

 Curves, participant observation, surveys, interviews, fitness franchise, women, Waterville, Maine, religion, Gary Heavin, Personal reflections

 Recommended CitationSingelais, Jamie K., "Workin’ it Out at Curves – Religion, Gender, and the Body in Contemporary America" (2007).
-Senior Scholars Papers.
+Senior Scholars Papers in Computer Science.
 Paper 3.

 Colby College theses are protected by copyright.
 They may be viewed or downloaded from this site for the purposes of research and scholarship.
 Reproduction or distribution for commercial purposes is prohibited without written permission of the author.